u-elements/u-elements/docs/elements/u-dialog.md

 # <del>&lt;u-dialog&gt;</del> <mark data-badge="html"></mark>
 There is no longer need for `<u-dialog>` :tada:
 <br />[Native `<dialog>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog) now has sufficient screen reader
-<br />support in all major screen readers.
+<br />support in all major browsers and screen readers.

 **Quick intro:**
 - Use `<dialog>` to create a modal or non-modal dialog box